São Paulo Gay Pride Parade

 São Paulo LGBTQ Pride Parade (Parada do Orgulho LGBTQ de São Paulo) is an annual gay pride parade that has taken place in Avenida Paulista, in the city of São Paulo, Brazil, since 1997.
-It is South America's largest Pride parade, (Note: As of June 2019, New York City’s NYC Pride March is North America’s biggest Pride parade.
-For Stonewall 50 – WorldPride NYC 2019 up to five million took part over the final weekend, with an estimated four million in attendance at the parade.) and is listed by Guinness World Records as the biggest pride parade in the world starting in 2006 with 2.5 million people.
+It is listed by Guinness World Records as the world's largest Pride parade, starting in 2006 with 2.5 million people.
 They broke the Guinness record in 2009 with four million attendees.
 They have kept the title from 2006 to at least 2016.
 They had five million attendants in 2017.
 As of 2019 it has three to five million attendants each year.
-In 2019, it was also the second larger event of the city of São Paulo in terms of total revenue (after Carnaval) and the first in terms of daily revenue.
+In 2019, it was also the second largest event of the city of São Paulo in terms of total revenue (after Carnaval) and the first in terms of daily revenue.
 In 2010, the city hall of São Paulo invested 1 million reais in the parade.
 According to the LGBT app Grindr, the gay parade of the city was elected the best in the world.

 The São Paulo Gay Pride Parade is heavily supported by the federal government as well as by the Governor of São Paulo and the city mayor.
 Many politicians show up to open the main event and the government often parades with a float with politicians on top of it.
 Caixa Econômica Federal, a government bank, and Petrobrás, Brazil's oil firm, have already reaffirmed their commitment to back up the event and its diversity, funding once again the event.
 In the Pride the city usually receives about 400,000 tourists and moves between R$ 180 million and R$ 190 million.
 Because of this support, the event has many security measures in place.
 Since the election of Jair Bolsonaro as president of Brazil in 2018, there has been concern that the federal government would withdraw support for the parade, given Bolsonaro's previous anti-LGBTQ sentiments.

 Due to the COVID-19 pandemic, the parade was celebrated virtually in June 2020.
 The in-person parade was initially postponed until November 29, 2020, but was ultimately cancelled entirely.

+In 2026, it was reported that funding for the parade fell by 60%, largely due to conservative movements.